yurynix/cytoscape.js/unstable/md/style.md

  * **`overlay-padding`** : The area outside of the element within which the overlay is shown.
  * **`overlay-opacity`** : The opacity of the overlay.

+## Shadow

+These properties allow for the creation of shadows on top of nodes or edges.
+Note that shadow-blur could seriously impact performance on large graph.

+ * **`shadow-blur`** :The shadow blur, note that if greater than 0, this could impact performance.
+ * **`shadow-color`** : The colour of the shadow.
+ * **`shadow-offset-x`** : The x offset relative to the node/edge where the shadow will be displayed, can be negative.
+If you set blur to 0, add an offset to view your shadow.
+ * **`shadow-offset-y`** : The y offset relative to the node/edge where the shadow will be displayed, can be negative.
+If you set blur to 0, add an offset to view your shadow.
+ * **`shadow-opacity`** : The opacity of the shadow.

 ## Transition animation